-New to engraving with a Cricut?
+New to engraving with Cricut machines?
 This post is designed to get you engraving quickly and confidently.
 It has the 12 basic steps you’ll take to use the Cricut Maker to engrave metals, acrylics, leather, or other materials.
 My specialty is Engraving Metals with Your Cricut Maker, and last summer I literally wrote the book on this.
 This QuickStart Guide to Engraving is pulled from my E-book and simplifies the engraving process so you can get out of your comfort zone and try something new.

 So if you’ve been feeling a little scared to try the Cricut Maker Engraving Tip, I gotcha!
 You can even download this guide and print it out for easy reference any time you want to engrave.